Time Efficiency for Creatives (17 time management styles)

 • Identify the core nano tasks needed to meet each micro goal

-1. I like split up my typical day into three core segments
+1. Split up a typical day into three parts

 • Morning